 - At the critical angle, the light grazes the boundary, and all of it is internally reflected, resulting in no refraction into the second medium.

-- Beyond the critical angle, total internal reflection occurs, and the light is entirely reflected back into the first medium.
+- Beyond the critical angle, total internal reflection occurs, and the light is entirely reflected into the first medium.

 - Here is an example.
 If light travels from water to air where the critical angle is about 48.6 degrees.